 In most cases, greens powders can’t replace a meal (or even a snack).
 That’s because they lack calories and other essential macronutrients, such as protein (amino acids) and fat (fatty acids).

 However, you can certainly mix greens powders with traditional meal replacement powders.
-For a list of my favorite vegan and keto meal replacement shakes, check out these links.
+One of my favorites is HLTH Code, but you can also refer to my lists of the best vegan meal replacement drinks and the best keto meal replacement shakes.

 Any time you introduce your body to new foods, you might impact your digestion and even upset your digestive tract.